 Wilderhood Watch has been collaborating with the St Albans Green Party, Hertfordshire County Council and St Albans County Council to turn our neighbourhood bus stops into wildlife havens.

 This collaboration has led to the inclusion of seven sites on the St Albans Summer Meadow trial programme, and one on the tall herb mowing schedule.
 This means that Council contractors mow once in October, plus once at the end of Winter (if needed), and just around the edges at other times, allowing wild flowers to bloom, grasses to grow and insects to flourish.

-In collaboration with local churches, there are now also Buzz Stops at St Saviour’s and St Peter’s.
+In collaboration with local churches, there are now also Buzz Stops at St Saviour’s, St Peter’s and Greenwood UR Church.

 Buzz Stops so far: